Khalil-Alhadidi/ExamSubmissionSystem/README.md

 ## 🧭 Caching
 The SubmissionService uses in-memory caching to reduce repeated calls to ExamService for the same exam ID.
 This improves performance for high-volume exam periods.
 In a production deployment, this would be replaced with a distributed cache like Redis to provide cross-instance consistency and offline fallback.

+## 🗑️ Deletion Behavior
+-Entities implement soft delete logic to avoid permanent data loss.
+-Records are flagged instead of removed from the database.

+## 🧠 Observability
+-Logging is handled via Serilog.
+-Logs are visualized using Seq (via Docker).
+-Traces are generated using OpenTelemetry (console-only).
+-⚠️ For production:
+	-Add distributed tracing with Jaeger/Zipkin
+	-Enable log correlation across services
+	-Store logs in a centralized, queryable system

-## 🔧 API Gateway
+## 🌐 API Gateway & Ingress
-This system currently uses direct service-to-service communication.
-In a production deployment, I would introduce an API Gateway (such as YARP for .NET environments or an NGINX Ingress controller for Kubernetes) to manage cross-cutting concerns like routing, authentication, rate limiting, observability, and service discovery.
+-This system uses direct service-to-service calls.
+-⚠️ In production, we might consider introducing an API Gateway (e.g., YARP, or NGINX, etc) for:
+	-Routing
+	-Authentication
+	-Rate limiting
+	-TLS termination
+	-Observability

 ## 🚀 How to Run & Use the Application